ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 This is a ring of 6 LEDs and a 7th center LED.
 Reference the LED 7C module for using pins.

-Center LED: pin ??
+Center LED: pin 9
-LEDs in CW starting from the top: 1,2,3,4???
+LEDs going clock wise starting from LEDs D1 to D6 on the board D1, D2, D3, D4, D5, D6 are pins 3 to 8 respectively.

 # LED Strip
 ![LED Strip](images/modules/led_strip.jpg)